Mike Holland (politician)

 Mike Holland (born 1970) is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2018 election.
-He represents the electoral district of Albert as a member of the Progressive Conservative Party of New Brunswick.
+He represented the electoral district of Albert as a member of the Progressive Conservative Party of New Brunswick until 2024.

 Holland was appointed Minister of Natural Resources and Energy Development in November 2018 and reappointed to the position after the NB general election of 2020.